 - 1. Are you feeling better? (have symptoms decreased or resolved?) - a.
 Cough has resolved, decreased to marginal and nonproductive. - b.
 Body aches/sweats have resolved. - c.
-Retained foods/fluids for a whole 24 hrs without the use of medications. - 2.
-Afebrile for 24hrs without the use of antipyretics. - 3.
+Retained foods/fluids for a whole 24 hrs. without the use of medications. - 2.
+Afebrile for 24 hrs. without the use of antipyretics. - 3.
 Feel capable of putting in a whole academic day.

-LECOM continues to maintain best practices for the overall health and safety of all faculty, staff, and students on LECOM campuses and clinical training sites.
-The LECOM Health Operations Center (HOC) closely monitors and evaluates infectious disease situations including the COVID-19/influenza pandemics and environmental factors that can impact our community health like wildfire smoke etc. LECOM follows and implements guidelines related to these events to include transmission, length of threat/impact, and considers options based on federal, state, and local government guidelines, including, but not limited to, World Health Organization ("WHO"), Centers for Disease Control and Prevention ("CDC") guidelines and Departments of Health and Environmental Resources.
+LECOM continues to maintain best practices for the overall health and safety of all faculty, staff, and students on campuses and clinical training sites.
+The LECOM Health Operations Center (HOC) closely monitors and evaluates infectious disease situations including the COVID-19/influenza pandemics and environmental factors that can impact our community health.
+LECOM follows and implements guidelines related to these events to include transmission, length of threat/impact, and considers options based on federal, state, and local government guidelines, including, but not limited to, World Health Organization ("WHO"), Centers for Disease Control and Prevention ("CDC") guidelines and Departments of Health and Environmental Resources.

-LECOM has protocols in place and has taken a series of precautions to mitigate the community spread of respiratory pathogens such as COVID-19 to best protect its campuses in Erie, Greensburg, Bradenton, and Elmira.
+LECOM has protocols in place and has taken a series of precautions to mitigate the community spread of respiratory pathogens such as COVID-19 to best protect all LECOM campuses.

-9.3.2.
-CANCELLATION OF CLASS
+9.3.3.
+Cancellation of Class